 Psoriasis is a skin condition that can not only drive you to distraction with itchiness but make you feel self-conscious about the appearance of your skin.
-Vicente Quintero, MD, and Danielle Brown, MD, at Hill Country Dermatology in New Braunfels, and Schertz, Texas, can help reduce the itching and improve the appearance of your skin using the latest cutting-edge therapies like biologics and excimer lightbox therapy.
+Our providers at Hill Country Dermatology in New Braunfels, and Schertz, can help reduce the itching and improve the appearance of your skin using the latest cutting-edge therapies like biologics and excimer lightbox therapy.
 Call the office nearest you or book an appointment online today to find out more.

 Psoriasis is a skin disorder in which your body produces new skin cells at a far more rapid rate than normal.
 Rather than taking weeks to make new skin cells, your body produces them in days.